AI Workshop: learn to build apps with AI →

 readAsDataURL()

-Loads the content of a blob into a Data URL.
+Reads the blob as a Data URL.

 const reader = new FileReader()